 Barefoot aficionados will love the Trail Glove 4.
 The lightweight design prevents “lead foot,” and the thin sole provides plenty of ground feel.
 We wouldn’t wear these on rocky or extreme trails, but for light trails, they provide plenty of protection combined with a barely-there feel.

-If you’re new to minimalist running and a 0mm drop, it’s best to build miles slowly.
+If you’re new to minimalist running and zero drop, it’s best to build miles slowly.
 Focus on form when running and work up to longer runs.

 Best for barefoot fans who want to hit the trail.

 Altra Superior 3.5: $110 (On Sale for $55 Now at REI)

 Designed to “look like a foot,” the expanded toe box is a favorite among wide-footed runners.
 Very similar to the Superior 3.0, the 3.5 brings the addition of a more durable upper and varied color options.
 Our barefoot-running fans like the zero drop, but it may take some getting used to for those accustomed to more padded shoes.